VishallB/Data-Analytics-Projects/README.md

 ### Project 1: Helicopter Prison Break

-In this project, the data was taken from the [https://en.wikipedia.org/wiki/List_of_helicopter_prison_escapes](Wikipedia) article which had the list of helicopter prison escapes.
+In this project, the data was taken from the [Wikipedia](https://en.wikipedia.org/wiki/List_of_helicopter_prison_escapes) article which had the list of helicopter prison escapes.
 Since, it was a beginner project, only lists and control statements were used to manipulate the data and find the results.

+### Project 2: Profitable Apps for Google Play Store and App Store

+In this project, a dataset containing [Google Play Store](https://www.kaggle.com/lava18/google-play-store-apps) and [App Store](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps) was provided from Kaggle.
+The main goal of this project was to find out free English apps which are popular, so that we could develop a free app and upload it on Play Store and get revenue by in-app adds.
+You can find more about this project in the read me section of this project.